mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 to pass the values as separate arguments.
 If they are in an array, first create a slice over it.
 For example, `log(myArr[:]...)`.

+BEGIN TODO

+`log(myArr[:]...)` won't work unless myArr is defined as an array of interfaces.
+Same for a slice.
+I had to start with either `var myArr[3]interface{}` to get `log(myArr[:]...)` to work

+Or
+`mySlice := []interface{}{"red", 7, true}` to get `log(mySlice...)` to work.

+The example read to me as any array or slice would could be used with the ellipsis when calling log (as defined in the example).
+But my initial arrays and slices were typed as string and didn't work.
+I'm not sure I have a great suggestion on this (yet).
+Still have a lot to learn about Go and it took me a bit to figure out the error was with regard to a mismatch of the typed array or slice when an interface{} was required?
+It's weird because the ellipsis doesn't seem to be applied before the function call (as I expected, may you did too with your example).

+Didn't get far tonight on the review, but I definitely learned something.

+END TODO

+`var myArr[3]interface{}` to get `log(myArr[:]...)` to work.

 #### Function Return Values